How to Request LinkedIn Recommendations

 5. Use recommendation letters or feedback from past emails.

 If you have recommendation letters or emails with positive feedback from your clients, corporate leaders, or colleagues, consider asking if they would be open to including this feedback in a LinkedIn recommendation.
 You can paste a quote from their writing in your email to facilitate the recommendation.

 6. Choose which recommendations to allow on your profile and thank your recommenders.

 You control your profile’s privacy settings and you can publish or hide some recommendations from your profile.
 Sending a thank you note to someone who recommended you is always a great idea, to continue the relationship.

 7. Give recommendations or suggest drafting one yourself.

-Use these two options sparingly and only if the context is appropriate.
+Use these two options if the context is appropriate.
 You may choose to recommend someone first, and the person could reciprocate the comment.
 As always, be authentic.
 The recommendations you give are also visible on your profile.

 Very occasionally, you can offer (or may be asked) to draft the recommendation that you will then ask the recommender to edit (or ignore): “I know how busy you are, and I’ll be glad to send some of my notes for a draft recommendation, which you can amend or disregard entirely.”

-While I would not necessarily recommend this approach, it can be used if you know that the person is willing to recommend you but does not enjoy writing or has no time for it.
-Some recommenders may ask you to send them notes.
-If so, be authentic and provide specific examples of your skills and accomplishments.
+This approach can be used if you know that the person is willing to recommend you but may appreciate a few reminders on the work you did.
+Be authentic and provide specific examples of your skills and accomplishments.

 About the author: